toopay/gas-orm/README.markdown

 - Self-referential and adjacency column/data (hierarchical data).
 - Various finder method (can chained with most of CI AR) and aggregates.
 - Validation and auto-mapping input collection, with minimal setup.
+- Hooks points, to control over your model.
+- Extensions, to share your common function/library across your model.
 - Transaction, cache, and other CI AR goodness.

 ## Planned Features